OPS-E2E-PPE/VBA-Docs/Language/How-to/find-a-procedure.md

 ## Keyboard shortcuts

-You can use the following keyboard shortcuts.
+Use the following keyboard shortcuts.

 |Press|To|
 |:-----|:-----|